 - In collaboration with Site Supervisors, Master Teachers, and Home Visitors support teaching staff and Home Visitors to model and demonstrate positive, professional, and accepting attitudes toward all parents and family members of children in their assigned sites or caseload.

 - In collaboration with Site Supervisors and Master Teachers, that teaching staff welcome parents in their child’s center and that they encourage and motivate parents to participate in all levels of agency-operated child development programs.

 - Ensure Site Supervisors and Master Teachers update annual licensing forms in compliance with Community Care Licensing and make available for parents to review.

 - Ensure Site Supervisors and Master Teacher engage parents in program planning, participation in center activities, training workshops, home visits and parent-teacher conferences.

 Education: Bachelor’s Degree in Early Childhood Education, Child Development, Social Welfare, Public or Business Administration or related field; or three years related experience and/or training; three years of supervisory responsibility; or equivalent combination of education and experience.

 Experience: 3+ years of program management or teaching experience; 3+ years of supervisory experience mentoring, coaching and training of staff; 3+ years community-based experience in a setting working with families and community organizations who have experienced poverty, crisis, trauma, and other adverse events.

-• Current Immunizations (TB, Influenza, MMR, Pertussis) (current thereafter)
+- Current Immunizations (TB, Influenza, MMR, Pertussis) (every 2 years thereafter)